sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 We actually take 1024 samples at 500Hz before we start the FFT conversion and so we get new frequency data every two seconds.
 The OLA logs "frequency bins" 1 to 501 which corresponds to
 0.5Hz to 250.5Hz in 0.5Hz increments.

-If you enable Serial Plotter mode using menu option 1 followed by menu option 6, you can use the Arduino IDE Serial Plotter tool to plot the data for you.
+If you enable Serial Plotter mode using menu option 1 followed by menu option 3, you can use the Arduino IDE Serial Plotter tool to plot the data for you.
 The left of the window is 0.5Hz, the right is 250.5Hz.
 The vertical bars correspond to intervals of 50Hz.
 (We're fortunate that the Serial Plotter can plot 500 values at a time!)
+You will see fresh data scroll in every two seconds; the scrolling speed is baud rate dependent (it takes approximately half a second for the fresh data to scroll across at 115200 baud).
+The Y-axis scales automatically depending on the peak amplitude.
+It is normal to see low amplitude 'noise' displayed when there is no seismic activity.

-If you look at the data in the files created on the microSD card, you'll see that there are 501 columns of data.
+If you look at the data in the files created on the microSD card, you'll see that there are 501 columns of data after the date and time.
 The 501st column contains the peak frequency signal in Hz.

 ![SerialPlotter.gif](img/SerialPlotter.gif)